Hyperspectral Smoke Segmentation via Mixture of Prototypes: Experiments

 \subsection{Benchmark Results}

+\textbf{Hyperspectral Smoke Segmentation Dataset.} As shown in Table~\ref{tab:HSS_main_results}, we evaluate all methods with scale-aware analysis (small, medium, large) to comprehensively assess the ability to handle different smoke scales, especially early-stage small smoke.

-\textbf{Hyperspectral Smoke Segmentation Dataset.} As shown in Table~\ref{tab:HSS_main_results}, in the \textit{real-time} setting, our MoP achieves better performance across all scales.
-For small smoke scenarios, MoP achieves 59.41\% $F_1$ score and 46.32\% mIoU, significantly outperforming the previous best Transformer-based method FoSp by 2.51\% and 5.92\%, respectively.
-For the total test set, our MoP achieves the best results with 68.13\% $F_1$ and 53.84\% mIoU overall while maintaining computational efficiency (4.4M parameters, 7.3G FLOPs).
-For \textit{accuracy-oriented} settings, our method demonstrates superior performance across all scenarios.
-MoP achieves 73.63\% $F_1$ score and 59.21\% mIoU, outperforming the previous best method FoSp by 2.25\% and 3.00\% respectively.
-Particularly noteworthy is the significant improvement in small smoke (69.32\% $F_1$), which is crucial for early fire detection applications.
+In the \textit{real-time} setting, Transformer-based methods generally outperform CNN-based methods, with ProtoSeg achieving the best baseline total performance due to its prototype learning mechanism.
+Our MoP achieves the best performance across all scales: 59.41\% $F_1$ and 46.32\% mIoU for small smoke, outperforming the previous best ProtoSeg by 2.70\% $F_1$ and 4.31\% mIoU overall (68.13\% vs 65.43\%).

+For \textit{accuracy-oriented} settings, FoSp and ProtoSeg achieve the best and second-best baseline performance respectively, indicating that methods designed for smoke segmentation or prototype learning are more effective.
+Our MoP achieves 73.63\% $F_1$ and 59.21\% mIoU, outperforming FoSp by 2.25\% and 3.00\% respectively.
+Particularly noteworthy is the significant improvement in small smoke (69.32\% $F_1$, +1.98\% over FoSp), demonstrating that the adaptive band weighting mechanism is more effective for challenging small-scale targets.
+All methods show notably lower performance on small-scale smoke compared to medium and large smoke, confirming that early-stage smoke identification remains a highly challenging problem.

 \textbf{Multispectral Smoke Segmentation Dataset.} Table~\ref{tab:FLAME_main_results} demonstrates the effectiveness of our method on the MSSDataset, which consists of RGB-IR paired multispectral data.
 Since the smoke scale in MSS is generally larger, we report results on the medium and large subsets.
-In the real-time setting, our MoP achieves 83.90\% $F_1$ score and 74.45\% mIoU.
-For accuracy-oriented settings, our method achieves strong performance with 88.11\% $F_1$ and 79.55\% mIoU, demonstrating effectiveness on multispectral data.
+Compared to HSSDataset, all methods achieve higher overall performance on MSSDataset due to generally larger smoke scales and more pronounced wildfire smoke features.
+The performance rankings also shift across datasets, reflecting different methods' sensitivity to data characteristics.
+Our MoP also demonstrates good generalization on MSSDataset: in the real-time setting, it achieves 83.90\% $F_1$ and 74.45\% mIoU; for accuracy-oriented settings, it achieves 88.11\% $F_1$ and 79.55\% mIoU, outperforming FoSp by 1.50\% in $F_1$ and PSPNet by 2.64\% in mIoU.
+Even with only four channels (RGB + IR), the strong performance indicates that the infrared channel provides critical complementary information.